FAQs for McGill's emergency notification system

 If I opt in on my mobile device, will I receive text or voice notifications?

-As of September 18, 2024, all mobile phone numbers opted-in from Minerva will receive SMS text messages.
+All mobile phone numbers opted into the BlackBerry AtHoc profile will receive text messages when alerts are published.
 If your mobile device is configured to use text-to-speech, notifications from McGill will be read aloud.

 How can I recognize messages coming from McGill’s Emergency Notification System?